empiricompany/openmage-search/README.md

-# MM Search for OpenMage
+# TypeSense Search for OpenMage

 Advanced search module for OpenMage using Typesense as search engine.